openvinotoolkit/openvino/tools/benchmark_tool/README.md

 python3 benchmark_app.py -m <model> -i <input> -d CPU
 ```

-But it is still may be non-optimal for some cases, especially for very small networks.
+But it is still may be sub-optimal for some cases, especially for very small networks.
 More details can read in [Introduction to Performance Topics](../../docs/IE_DG/Intro_to_Performance.md).

 Running the application with the `-h` or `--help`' option yields the following usage message: